Potassium spatial buffering: Potassium Regulatory Mechanisms

+K_{ir} Channel (Inward-Rectifying K^{+} Channel)

 The high permeability of glial cell membranes to potassium ions is a result of expression of high densities of potassium-selective channels with high open-probability at resting membrane potentials.
 Kir channels, potassium inward-rectifying channels, allow passage of potassium ions inward much more readily than outward.
 They also display a variable conductance that positively correlates with extracellular potassium concentration: the higher the potassium concentration outside the cell, the higher the conductance.

 Kir channels are categorized into seven major subfamilies, Kir1 to Kir7, with a variety of gating mechanisms.
 Kir3 and Kir6 are primarily activated by intracellular G-proteins.
 Because they have a relatively low open-probability compared to the other families, they have little impact on potassium buffering.
 Kir1 and Kir7 are mainly expressed in epithelial cells, such as those in the kidney, choroid plexus, or retinal pigment epithelium, and have no impact on spatial buffering.
 Kir2, however, are expressed in brain neurons and glial cells.
 Kir4 and Kir5 are, along with Kir2, located in Muller glia and play important roles in potassium siphoning.
 There are some discrepancies among studies on expression of these channels in the stated locations.

+Mechanism of Action for Inwardly-Rectifying K^{+} (K_{ir}) Channel Spatial Buffering

+Potassium spatial buffering often encompasses a mechanism of action that is often seen in other physiological processes that involve potassium buffering, such as potassium siphoning in the retina.

+The primary trigger for the action of potassium spatial buffering involves intense neuronal activity that releases potassium ions into the extracellular space, which increases the local extracellular potassium ion concentration ([K^{+}]_{o}).

+The elevated [K^{+}]_{o} depolarizes the astrocyte membrane potential, which is primarily dictated by K^{+} equilibrium potential.
+Due to the high density of K_{ir}, astrocytes are highly permeable to K^{+} and take up K^{+} in the region of high concentration.

+Due to the interconnection of astrocytes via gap junctions, and the formation of a syncytium, the K^{+} ions are redistributed and released intracellularly to areas with lower [K^{+}]_{o}.